TheNathanSpace/Assault/README.md

 - ~~Not killing shops after game~~
 - ~~Bow kills ding feedback gamer points~~
 - ~~Tossing the book out allows you to join an instance multiple times~~
+- ~~Wood sword in secret storage = can't buy sword~~
+- **Cleaner time when it goes to 8 minutes**
+- **Shops not looking in the right direction (attacker normal shop)**
 - Sometimes players aren't assigned to a team (maybe if there's an odd number of players?)
 - Name colors aren't updating when new games start.
 - Team buff effects are sometimes persisting in-between rounds(/games?)
-- Cleaner time when it goes to 8 minutes
-- Shops not looking in the right direction (attacker normal shop)
 - Shop skins gone?
-- Wood sword in secret storage = can't buy sword
 - Double "join" message
 - Some instances start where coins don't decrease when buying stuff
 - Shops don't have player skins anymore?
+- Red team can go to the attacker base during building stage
+- Gravel can still push item
+- Defending team logging out times are weird

 ## Roadmap